Sharon McCormack Collection & Archives

 Sample Information Panels for Making Multiplex Holographic Stereograms:

-Multiplex Company Subject Turnable - with Lloyd Cross and laser multiplex holograms
+Multiplex turntable and camera - with Lloyd Cross and laser multiplex holograms ROLLING STONE MAGAZINE ARTICLE - 1973

-Sharon McCormack Collection and Archives of original Multiplex holograms - Al Razutis pictured with hologram pictured in Rolling Stone Magazine 1973 article on Multiplex Company - A State of the Art Report Holography by Michael Rogers (here in PDF) and the "future of holography" as viewed in the 1970's.
+Below, Al Razutis @ Visual Alchemy 2017 pictured with laser transmission multiplex hologram, similar as pictured in Rolling Stone Magazine 1973 article on Multiplex Company A State of the Art Report Holography by Michael Rogers.

 Sharon McCormack in the 1980's shooting multiplex subjects and personalities